natcap/invest.users-guide/source/habitat_risk_assessment.rst

 Cells are classified as MED if they have individual stressor or cumulative risk scores between 33%-66% of the total possible cumulative risk score.
 Cells are classified as LOW risk if they have individual or cumulative risk scores of 0-33% of the total possible risk score for a single stressor or multiple stressors, respectively.

-The maximum number of overlapping stressor is an input provided by the user.
-The highest value for this input is the total number of stressors in the study area; however, it is unlikely that all stressors will ever realistically overlap in a single grid cell.
+The maximum number of overlapping stressor is determined by the model.
+It is the total number of stressors in the study area; however, it is unlikely that all stressors will ever realistically overlap in a single grid cell.
 This is because stressors are distributed differently in space (i.e., stressors like coastal development exist along the shore while shipping lanes exist offshore) and because some stressors can never exist in the exact same location (i.e., naval weapons testing areas and tourism).
-From applying this model in several locations, we have found that 3 or 4 is a common value for maximum number of overlapping stressors, but the user should either manually examine his/her maps for overlaps in stressors or use the Overlap Analysis model to calculate the highest number of overlapping stressors.
+The model would examine overlaps in stressors to get the highest number of overlapping stressors.

 **Step 5.** In the final step, risk is calculated at a subregional scale, which is larger than the resolution of the grid cells and smaller than the size of the study area.
 In a spatial planning process, subregions are often units of governance (i.e., coastal planning regions, states or provinces) within the boundaries of the planning area.
 At the subregional scale, score for spatial overlap (a default exposure criteria) is based on the fraction of habitat area in a subregion that overlaps with a human activity (see below for more detail).
 The subregional score for all other E and C criteria are the average E and C score across all grid cells in the study area.
 Risk is estimated either using the Euclidean distance or multiplicative approach (see above).